-To ensure that the is a coherent approach in the municipality in dealing with HIV/AIDS and TB To ensure cohesive processes an d structures to help coordinate programmes to tackle HIV/AIDS and TB and the provision of support to those most affected.
+To ensure that there is a coherent approach in the municipality in dealing with HIV/AIDS and TB To ensure cohesive processes an d structures to help coordinate programmes to tackle HIV/AIDS and TB and the provision of support to those most affected.
 This objective will ensure that the municipality's planning and projects take account of HIV/AIDS and TB and their consequences to the municipality and the community.
 To encourage the involvement of communities and community organisations in the matters of local government.
-To implement special programm aimed at the need of vulnerable grou and youth within the community. youth and children to restore and rebuild This objective will ensure that women, orphans, disable people, youth and school children's needs are recognised and properly and properly addressed through dedicated special programs.
+To implement special programmes aimed at the needs of vulnerable groups and youth within the community.
+To ensure support for vulnerable groups, youth and children to restore and rebuild their lives through improved access to information, services, etc. This objective will ensure that women, orphans, disable people, youth and school children's needs are recognised and properly and properly addressed through dedicated special programs.
 To encourage the involvement of Communities and community organisations in the matters of local government.